pixelomer/RemoteViewFun/README.md

 ```

 The return value of the methods you call using this proxy must return either `void` or `NSProgress *`.
 Any other type will cause an exception to be raised.

+**Warning:** This only works on iOS 7.0 and higher.
+More research needs to be done for iOS 6, as it seems to rely on other things for communication between processes.